binkley/homebrewery-files/tuckers-kobolds.md

 Even the main passage is not safe.
 Clearly visible murder holes line the walls and ceilings, some just small cracks and others fist-sized openings.
 Kobolds attack characters with ranged weapons or dropping or hurling [Oil](https://www.dndbeyond.com/sources/dnd/br-2024/equipment#Oil1SP).

-The DM can take advantage of murder holes to harry characters while they are focused on traps.
+Take advantage of murder holes to harry characters when characters focus on traps.

-_**Behind the Holes.**_ Kobolds fire from murder holes and have three-quarters [Cover](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Cover).
-They can fire on at any target in a cone starting from their position, and do not have _Disadvantage_ when a target is adjacent.
-Attacks into a murder hole are at _Disadvantage_.
+_**Behind the Holes.**_ Kobolds fire from murder holes and have three-quarters [cover](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Cover).
+They can fire at any target in a cone starting from their position (3 targets adjacent in the main 10' passage, 5 targets opposite).
+Ranged attacks from a murder hole do not have [Disadvantage](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Disadvantage) when targeting an adjacent creature, and attacks into a murder hole are at [Disadvantage](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Disadvantage).

 _**Into the Tunnels.**_ Breaking through a wall (AC 15, 30 HP) reveals the 3-foot-by-3-foot sniper&rsquo;s nest, which connects to a network of small unlit tunnels.